ludmattern/ft_transcendence/README.md

 ---

+## Subject Modules Chosen

+-   **Web**
+    Major module: Use a framework to build the backend -- (Django)
+    Minor module: Use a framework or a toolkit to build the frontend -- (bootstrap)
+    Minor module: Use a database for the backend -- (PostgreSQL)
+-   **User Management**
+    Major module: Standard user management, authentication, users across tournaments
+    Major module: Implementing a remote authentication -- (42 API)
+-   **Gameplay and user experience**
+    Major module: Remote players
+    Major module: Live chat
+-   **AI-Algo**
+    Major module: Introduce an AI opponent
+-   **Cybersecurity**
+    Major module: Implement Two-Factor Authentication (2FA) and JWT
+-   **Devops**
+    Major module: Designing the backend as microservices
+-   **Graphics**
+    Major module: Use advanced 3D techniques -- (Three.js / WebGL)

+---

 ## Architecture & Project Structure

 Below is the commented architecture of the project.
 Each main directory and file group is organized to clearly separate concerns and responsibilities: